CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 ![RunPipelines](./assets/11-1_execute_pipelines.jpg "Run Pipelines")

-Below are the main difference between debug run and Trigger run :
+ > **_NOTE:_** Below are the main difference between debug run and Trigger run :

 **Debug run:**

    -Debug run will execute pipeline with draft changes also, That means lets say you did some changes in pipeline and not published them yet.
 Still Debug run will       execute pipeline by considering that changes as well.

    -Debug Run cannot be scheduled.
 Its always manual run.

 **Trigger run:**

    -Trigger run will execute pipeline with published version only.
 Drafted changes made in the pipeline will not be considered in it.

    -Trigger run can be scheduled.

 2. Select **_Integrate_** and execute pipelines in below mentioned sequence.

-- IndependentDimensions
+- **IndependentDimensions**

 ## Step 1 : DataFlow to load IndependentDimensions
  ![pipeline](./assets/01_independent.jpg "IndependentDimensions pipeline")

-- DependentDimensions
+- **DependentDimensions**

 ## Step 2 : DataFlow to load DependentDimensions
  ![pipeline](./assets/01_dependent.jpg "dependentDimensions pipeline")